mactul/powermake/documentation.md

 #### powermake.archivers.Archiver

-There is 5 predefined archivers, that can be instanciated exactly like [powermake.compilers.Compiler](#powermakecompilerscompiler).
+There is 5 predefined archivers, that can be instantiated exactly like [powermake.compilers.Compiler](#powermakecompilerscompiler).
 ```py
 powermake.archivers.ArchiverGNU
 powermake.archivers.ArchiverAR